react-static/react-static/docs/components.md

 * Any props that you passed in it's corresponding route's `getData` method.
 * `is404: boolean` - Will be set to `true` if the page requests results in a 404.
 This is useful for runtime 404's where the url of the page may remain what the user requested, but the route is not found.

-Here is a an example show all of the different syntaxes you can use:
+Here is an example showing all of the different syntaxes you can use:

 **static.config.js**